ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 - What's new, what's deprecated, and what's gone?
 - What steps do I need to take to convert my existing add-ons?

+Full reference API documentation auto-generated from our docblocks is coming soon.

 If you have questions or feedback, don't hesitate to drop a thread into the :ellislab:`Developer Preview Forums <forums/viewforum/128/>` or the private `Developer Preview Slack group <https://eedevpreview.slack.com/>`_.

 .. toctree::